 Next, I want to tell you about what happens if you aren’t absorbing calcium and it creates a calcium “shell.”
 I use the Hair Tissue Mineral Analysis test to see if my clients are excreting lots of calcium which means they aren’t absorbing it and so it’s building up in the soft tissues including the hair.

-You can get a calcium shell from too much calcium supplementation, emotional trauma or chronic stress, hard drinking water, hypothyroidism or Hashimoto’s, iodine deficiency and copper toxicity (which I’ll be talking about tomorrow).
+You can get a calcium shell from too much calcium supplementation, emotional trauma or chronic stress, hard drinking water, hypothyroidism or Hashimoto’s, iodine deficiency and copper toxicity.

 Do you have any of these symptoms of a calcium shell?